NewsKansas City Public Safety

 "After carefully reviewing the circumstances of this shooting, it is clear that this woman's use of deadly force was justified," Platte County Prosecutor Eric Zahnd stated in the news release.
 "The woman was alone at her home with her four-year-old child.
 A man rushed toward her and entered her home while she was there alone with her 4-year-old child.
 It is fortunate she was able to defend herself and her child, and they were not hurt in this terrifying incident."

-Hinderliter, whom the woman did know, was on the woman's property at about 9 a.m. in the 15000 block of Masonic Drive.
+Hinderliter, whom the woman did not know, was on the woman's property at about 9 a.m. in the 15000 block of Masonic Drive.

-According to Zahnd, the woman saw Hinderliter, whom she did not know on her property.
+According to Zahnd, the woman saw Hinderliter, who did not have on a shirt and was acting strangely.

 He tried to ride a pony, overturned the pony's water tank and shocked himself when he grabbed an electric gate.